Hello there!

 Knowing What Are The Issues To Be Resolved

 The corkboard that was used was unable to hold the module in place.
-Wires were exposed in an unpleasant way and the batteries used were too bulky.
+Wires were exposed in an unsightly manner and the batteries used were too bulky.
 Overall, the composed structure is too unstable and unappealing.

 Step 05: